-Appointed Medical Practitioners (AMP) undertaking health surveillance should have an understanding of the potential adverse health effects of inorganic lead, and use their clinical knowledge to advise on health surveillance of workers in the workplace.
+Medical practitioners undertaking health surveillance are required to have an understanding of the potential adverse health effects of inorganic lead and to use their clinical knowledge to advise on health surveillance for workers in the workplace.

-Lead enters the body through inhalation and ingestion.
-Ten percent of ingested lead is absorbed in the gut.
-Fifty to eighty percent of inhaled lead is absorbed through the lungs.
+Inorganic lead enters the body through inhalation and ingestion.
+About 10% of ingested lead is absorbed in the gut.
+Between 50-80% of inhaled lead is absorbed through the lungs.
 Lead is excreted predominantly by the kidneys (70%).

-Lead is distributed in the body to three compartments:
+Lead is distributed in three compartments in the body:

-- blood (binds quickly to red blood cells, to blood protein, and as free plasma lead; half-life of 35 days)
+- blood (binds quickly to red blood cells) with a half-life of 30-40 days

-- soft tissues (kidneys, brain, liver, bone marrow; half-life of 40 days)
+- soft tissues (kidneys, brain, liver, bone marrow) with a half-life of 40 days, and

-Ninety percent of the total body lead is stored in bone.
-Lead is released from bone in osteoporosis, pregnancy and from fractures, thus raising the lead levels in blood.
+Ninety per cent of the total body lead is stored in bone.
+Lead released from bone in osteoporosis, pregnancy and fractures will raise the level of lead in blood.

-Lead inhibits enzymes (including ALA dehydratase, ferrochelatase) which are involved in the synthesis of haem, an essential component of haemoglobin in red blood cells.
+Lead inhibits enzymes (including ALA dehydratase and ferrochelatase) which are involved in the synthesis of haem, an essential component of haemoglobin in red blood cells.
 Lead shortens the lifespan of red blood cells.
-Anaemia develops when the lifespan has been reduced from 128 days to 30 days.
-Affected red cells are more fragile and their removal from circulation stimulates bone marrow production (stippled red cells).
+Anaemia develops when the lifespan has been reduced from 120 days to 30 days.
+Affected red cells are more fragile and their removal from circulation stimulates bone marrow production resulting in stippled red cells.

-Young children (under 5 years) are more vulnerable to encephalopathy as their brains are rapidly developing.
-Blood lead levels greater than 10 µg/dL may potentially be harmful with reports of impact on IQ, and behavioural disturbance.
+Young children (under five years) are more vulnerable.
+They absorb 3 times more lead than adults from ingestion.
+They are more prone to encephalopathy at a lower blood lead level as their brains are rapidly developing.
+Blood lead levels greater than 10 μg/dL may potentially be harmful with reports of impact on IQ, and behavioural disturbance.
 Ingested lead is absorbed at a higher rate in children.
 Hence, personal hygiene of the worker is vital to avoid contamination of the home environment.